oneeve8/kobble-data/content/problems.md

 ### Home Page
 The home page no longer appears when I open Kobble... the one with the video and short intro that you did.

-### Character Issue
+### Character Issue in Markdown
-The single quotation appears as a wrong character so you can’t type contracti
+The single quotation appears as a wrong character so you can’t type contractions like don’t and can’t.